 - The S-NSSAI registered to UDM by SMF is always the S-NSSAI of HPLMN.

+NOTE: When the PDU session is configured with Local Offloading Management in the AMF, clause 6.x.2.3 of TS 23.548 applies.

 For the Home-Routed roaming case, the UE requested PDU Session Establishment procedure for Home-routed Roaming in clause 4.3.2.2.2 can be reused with the following change.